Vendor & Contractor Management in Commercial Real Estate

 Core Capabilities

-Automated Compliance Tracking: COI automation with expiration alerts and work order lockouts for non-compliant vendors.
+Automated Compliance Tracking: COI automation with expiration alerts and automatic work order lockouts that prevent non-compliant vendors from receiving dispatch assignments.

 Effective vendor and contractor management reduces risk and lifts NOI.
 Start with standardised sourcing, credentialing, and performance expectations.
 Then layer technology to automate workflows and surface insights.